leontxh/team16.github.io/readme.md

 5. The cyclist learns about safe cycling by practising cycling on the application.
 6. The application prompts the cyclist about safety hazards being experienced.
 7. The application also tells the cyclists the mistakes made that potentially causes an accident.

-How to edit the environment settings in the VR application so that users can adapt to different cycling environments.
-1. Start application using Google Chrome.
-2. Point the cursor to the login button.
-3. Point the cursor to login.
-4. Point the cursor to each radio button in the designer settings page to achieve desired environment.